insarlab/MintPy/docs/CONTRIBUTING.md

    - `upstream`, which refers to the `insarlab` repository
    - `origin`, which refers to your personal fork

++ Setting up `pre-commit` within `MintPy` directory:
+   - Run `pre-commit install` to set up the git hook scripts, so that `pre-commit` will run automatically on `git commit` ([https://pre-commit.com/](https://pre-commit.com/)).
+   - If the error of `No .pre-commit-config.yaml file was found` occurrs while doing `git commit`, update MintPy to the latest upstream to have this config file.

 #### 2. Develop your contribution: ####

 + **Open an [issue](https://github.com/insarlab/MintPy/issues) first** if you plan to introduce a new feature or to change funcationality, we may have easier ways to help you implement it.
 If there is already an issue that matches your idea, leave a comment there instead to let us know what you plan to do.
 For bug fixes, documentation updates, etc., this is generally not necessary.